Control Electrician Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for control electricians in Minnesota?

-Minnesota employers with documented H-1B and EB-3 sponsorship activity in industrial and manufacturing roles include 3M, Honeywell, Cargill, General Mills, and Eaton.
+Minnesota employers with documented H-1B visa and EB-3 sponsorship activity in industrial and manufacturing roles include 3M, Honeywell, Cargill, General Mills, and Eaton.
 Larger manufacturers and industrial automation contractors in the Twin Cities metro are the most active sponsors.
 Smaller controls contractors may sponsor less frequently, so targeting large integrated manufacturers or national engineering firms with Minnesota operations is generally more productive.

 Which visa types are most common for control electrician roles in Minnesota?